mikemybytes/junit5-parallel-tests/README.md

 with JUnit 5_](https://mikemybytes.com/2021/11/24/pragmatic-test-parallelization-with-junit5/):

 > 1. Enable JUnit 5 parallel tests execution but run everything sequentially by default (status quo).
-> 2. Create custom `@ParallelizableTest` annotation promoting class-level parallelization (run tests classes in parallel, but all their methods sequentially within each class).
+> 2. Create custom `@ParallelizableTest` annotation promoting class-level parallelization (all the tests methods inside will be executed in parallel).
 > 3. Enable parallel execution for selected tests starting from unit tests (safe default).

 For more details about the approach itself (including the motivations behind) just check out the [original blog post](https://mikemybytes.com/2021/11/24/pragmatic-test-parallelization-with-junit5/).

 ## Requirements
-- Java 17
+- Java 17+
-- Maven 3.6
+- Maven 3.8

 ## Running tests